danielbischoff/react-mobx-starter/README.md

 Want to have a quickstart with react, mobx and typescript?

 Check out this project to spent time implementing your features and not setting up your build config.
 To help you while developing, it reloads components and stylesheets on the fly.
-No page reloading required.
+No full page reload required.

 Supported features:
 - [x] Typescript